PowerShell/ConsoleGuiTools/docs/Microsoft.PowerShell.ConsoleGuiTools/Out-ConsoleGridView.md

 **Out-ConsoleGridView** does not return any objects.

 ## NOTES
-* You cannot use a remote command to open a grid view window on another computer.
 * The command output that you send to **Out-ConsoleGridView** cannot be formatted, such as by using the Format-Table or Format-Wide cmdlets.
 To select properties, use the Select-Object cmdlet.
 * Deserialized output from remote commands might not be formatted correctly in the grid view window.
   How to Use the Grid View Window Features